-How long does crab last in the fridge
+How long does crab meat last in the fridge?

 The lifecycle of crab in the fridge depends upon how it's stored.
 You can either store crab meat steamed, cooked, or uncooked.
 Let's see how long each type can stay usable inside the fridge.

-How long does cooked crab meat last in the fridge?
+How long does cooked crab last in the fridge?

 To make your cooked crab last long, refrigerate it within 2 hours of cooking.
 If you store it properly in airtight containers and aluminum or plastic foils, it stays usable for 3-5 days.
 It does stay usable beyond this time limit, too, if you keep the temperature at 0°c, but the quality doesn't stay the same.

-How long does uncooked crabmeat last in the fridge?
+How long can you keep uncooked crab in the fridge?